IvanEirea-SWO/js-projects/README.md

 Hello!
 And welcome to this repository of JavaScript projects.
 Those are projects that I do for **learning** or for *fun*, so feel free to use them whatever you want.
 I will be updating content here from time to time.

-The next is a list of the projects that are in this repository.
+The next is a list of the main projects that are in this repository.
 This list may not be exhaustive:

 1. Bolt Network (folder)
 2. Authorization Form
 3. Build a Library

+Another set of minor/extra projects that are in this repository:

+1. Rock, Paper, or Scissors

 From time to time I do some projects that are difficult to convey in a specific set of files, so I don't put them here, but normally I upload them all.